Transactions with Dutch State

 ING announced on 19 October 2008 that it had reached an agreement with the Dutch government to strengthen its capital position, creating a strong buffer to navigate the market and economic environment.
 ING issued non-voting core Tier 1 securities for a total consideration of EUR 10 billion to the Dutch State.

 On 19 November 2012, ING announced that, together with the Dutch State, it reached an agreement with the European Commission on significant amendments to the 2009 Restructuring Plan.
 As part of the agreement, ING filed a schedule for repayment to the Dutch State of the remaining EUR 3 billion in core Tier 1 securities plus a 50% premium, in four equal tranches in the next three years.
 A first tranche of EUR 1,125 million was paid on 26 November 2012, following approval by the Nederlandsche Bank (DNB), the Dutch central bank.
-This brought the total paid to the Dutch State to EUR 10.2 billion, including EUR 7.8 billion in principal and EUR 2.4 billion in interest and premiums.
+A second tranche of EUR 1,125 million was paid on 6 November 2013, also following approval of DNB.
+This brought the total paid to the Dutch State to EUR 11.3 billion, including EUR 8.5 billion in principal and EUR 2.8 billion in interest and premiums.
 Each subsequent payment to the Dutch State requires prior approval from the DNB, at the time ING decides to propose such payment.

 - ING press release ING to strengthen core capital by EUR 10 billion, 19 October 2008